DBS referral guide: reviews

 Your barred status will remain unchanged while we consider your case and unless we write to tell you otherwise.

-If we review your case and decide it is appropriate to remove your name from the Barred List(s), we will write to you to advise you of this decision.
+If we review your case and decide it is appropriate to remove your name from the Barred List(s), we will write and tell you this.

-If we decide not to review your case, or we review your case and decide not to remove your name from the Barred List(s), we will write to you and advise you of the reasons why.
+If we decide not to review your case, or we review your case and decide not to remove your name from the Barred List(s), we will write and tell you our reasons why.

 Your right to appeal